ottenwbe/ottenwbe.github.io/_drafts/Going-to-Go(lang).md

 ---
 layout: single
 title: Going to Go(lang)
+categories: go
+comments: false
 ---

 Over the last couple of years I had the fortune (or misfortune) to implement various solutions with various programming languages.
 This ranges from system languages like C and C++, to scripting languages like Ruby and Python, to  GUI first languages like Delphi, to high level programming languages like Java.
 Most recently I started to switch to Go.
-In this post I summarize my experience and impressions.
+In this post I summarize my experience and impressions about the language's strength and weaknesses.

 ## Learning curve ##